-Organizations: Are you involved in any churches, charitable organizations, special causes or schools (colleges or universities)?
-You can make a gift upon your passing to a group or cause you are committed to.
+Organizations: Are you involved in any churches, charitable organizations, special causes, or schools (colleges or universities)?
+You can make a gift upon your passing to a group or cause you are committed.
 Even a small gift can have a great impact.

 You don’t need to have exact values of your assets, but an estimate of their value is helpful.
 Make a list of the assets you own by yourself, jointly with others, through a trust or some other arrangement.
 Do you own the following: